Top Ten Money Making Stars Poll

 The Top Ten Money Making Stars Poll were polls on determining the bankability of movie stars.
 They began quite early in the movie history.
 At first, they were popular polls and contests conducted in film magazines, where the readers would vote for their favorite stars, like the poll published in New York Morning Telegraph on 17 December 1911.
 Magazines appeared and disappeared often and among the most consistent in those early days were the polls in the Motion Picture Magazine.

 Though this and numerous other magazines, like Photoplay, continued with this type of poll, the standards for the polling were set by the Quigley Publishing Company.
 They published a poll, which became known as the "Top Ten Money Making Stars Poll", from a questionnaire sent to movie exhibitors every year between 1915 and 2013 by Quigley Publishing Company.
 The list was based on a poll of movie theater owners, who were asked to name who they felt were the previous year's top 10 money-making stars.
 The Top 10 Poll, which appeared annually in Quigley's Motion Picture Herald and The Motion Picture Almanac, was long regarded as one of the most reliable barometers of a movie star's box-office power, as film exhibitors base their decisions on one economic criterion: those stars who will bring patrons into their theaters.

 For the 1915–1924 period, the list was compiled from 200,000 exhibitor reports, published in the "What the Picture Did for Me" department in 520 weekly editions of the Exhibitors Herald magazine.
 The first version of the questionnaire, specifically made for the exhibitors to vote for the money-makers, was used from 1925 to 1931.
 It included voting for both the box office films and the stars.
-A standardized questionnaire specifically for choosing the biggest box office stars was used since 1933.
+A standardized questionnaire specifically for choosing the biggest box office stars was used after 1933.